gregrickaby/local-weather/README.md

 **Pages** - This folder contains standard Next.js pages and `/api` middleware routes.

 **Public** - This folder contains all of the static assets.

-**Types** - This folder contains all TypeScript interface definitions.

 ---